CRUSTDE-ContainerizedRustDevEnv/win_git_git_bash_ssh_VSCode/README.md

 ## Rust on Windows

 I don't want to install rust on my Windows machine.
-I will try to use a cross-compile inside the CRUSTDE container.
+I will try to use [cross-compile inside the CRUSTDE container](https://github.com/CRUSTDE-Containerized-Rust-Dev-Env/cross_compile_rust_container).

 ## LF or CRLF